foundry-rs/book/src/spark/gas-tracking.md

 ## Gas Tracking

-Forge can help you estimate how much gas your contract will consume.
+Spark can help you estimate how much gas your contract will consume.

-Currently, Forge ships with two different tools for this job, but they may be merged in the future:
+Currently, Spark ships with two different tools for this job, but they may be merged in the future:

-- [**Gas reports**](./gas-reports.md): Gas reports give you an overview of how much Forge thinks the individual functions in your contracts will consume in gas.
+- [**Gas reports**](./gas-reports.md): Gas reports give you an overview of how much Spark thinks the individual functions in your contracts will consume in gas.
 - [**Gas snapshots**](./gas-snapshots.md): Gas snapshots give you an overview of how much each test consumes in gas.